-3.0 INSTALLING OPTION CARDS
+3.0 INSTALLING PLUG-IN CARDS

-The option cards are separately purchased optional cards that perform specific functions.
+The Plug-in cards are separately purchased optional cards that perform specific functions.
 These cards plug into the main circuit board of the meter.
-The option cards have many unique functions when used with the PAX.
+The Plug-in cards have many unique functions when used with the PAX.
+The literature that comes with these cards should be discarded, unless it specifically states in the Plug-in Card literature that the information applies to the PAX.
 Note: The PAXC and PAXR only use the setpoint option card.

-CAUTION: The option card and main circuit board contain static sensitive components.
+CAUTION: The Plug-in card and main circuit board contain static sensitive components.
 Before handling the cards, discharge static charges from your body by touching a grounded bare metal object.
 Ideally, handle the cards at a static controlled clean workstation.
 Also, only handle the cards by the edges.
 Dirt, oil or other contaminants that may contact the cards can adversely affect circuit operation.